DistFlow Extensions for AC Transmission Systems: Extensions of the Power Flow Models

 It is easy to see that the power flow constraints \eqref{eq:soc_e_2} are satisfied.
 Simply substituting \eqref{eq:soc_cdf} into \eqref{eq:soc_e_2} yields a tautology.
 The constraints \eqref{eq:soc_e_3} are more interesting.
-First we must observe that the line loss and voltage drop constraints, \eqref{eq:cdf_e_3}--\eqref{eq:cdf_e_4}, jointly ensure the following property,
+First we must observe that the line loss and voltage magnitude difference constraints, \eqref{eq:cdf_e_3}--\eqref{eq:cdf_e_4}, jointly ensure the following property,

 A complete derivation is presented in Appendix \ref{sec:prop_cdf_e_proof}.
 Combing \eqref{eq:soc_cdf} and \eqref{eq:cdf_e_prop} with the definition of constraint \eqref{eq:soc_e_3} yields a tautology as follows,